Teaching Assistant Fast Track

 The summer holidays

-During the Summer Holidays you have the option of taking a work placement with a supporter organisation such as Google, PwC, British Film Institute and many, many more.
-Such placements can help you broaden your experience and develop skills that will prove useful in the classroom.
+During the Summer Holidays they have the option of taking a work placement with a supporter organisation such as Google, PwC, British Film Institute and many, many more.
+Such placements can help them broaden their experience and develop skills that will prove useful in the classroom.

-Now a newly qualified teacher (NQT), your salary will go up to between £23,720 and £29,664 depending where your school is.
-You’ll also be teaching a full timetable and starting to build your leadership credentials by taking on responsibilities such as:
+Now a newly qualified teacher (NQT), salaries go up to between £23,720 and £29,664 depending where their school is.
+They’ll also be teaching a full timetable and starting to build leadership credentials by taking on responsibilities such as:

 - becoming a subject or year leader